Iain mac Mhurchaidh: Decision to emigrate

+In one such poem, he bade farewell to his fellow Gaels in Glen Cannich and Strathglass, whom he highly praised, according to Colin Chisholm, for, "their well known hospitality and convivial habits; [and] the musical sweetness and modest demeanor of their matrons and maidens, uncontaminated by modern fashions and frivolities."

 After making the final arrangements for his departure, Iain hosted the Captain of the emigrant ship to dinner at his house.
 According to an 1882 article in The Celtic Monthly, "His guest, seeing his table better provided with good things than was the ordinary lot of common emigrants, enquired of his host if he was always able to have such a spread for himself.
 Being answered in the affirmative, the captain told the bard that he would not be able to have such in America and, at the same time, advised him to stay at home.
 His wife and many of his friends he was leaving behind him also urged him to do this.
 Being undecided as to what in the circumstances, he should do, his friend Ardintoul pointed out to him that, if he turned home after all that he had said, sang, and done, he would live despised ever after as a weak-minded coward.
 The thought of being held dishonoured and a coward decided the matter."